The department provides a range of options to support students with disability and additional learning and support needs across the primary years.

-An Access Request is usually arranged by the school learning and support team but can also be organised through the local Educational Services team if a child is not yet enrolled in a public school.
+An Access Request is usually arranged by the school learning and support team but can also be organised through the local School Services team if a child is not yet enrolled in a public school.

 Teams can be contacted on 131 536 and calls can be made from anywhere in NSW.

 For some students with confirmed disability planning for school can begin in early childhood.

 For other students, additional learning and support needs may emerge at primary school.
 Support planning can be initiated at any stage of a student's school life and any time during the school year.

 Support at school is flexible and is carefully aligned to each child's individual education needs as they progress.

 If a student attending a regular class needs additional support, the first step is to contact the school principal or school learning and support team or the school principal.

 Most students are supported at school without the need for a confirmation of disability.
 Students requiring targeted specialist support do need a confirmation of disability.